• Skip to primary navigation

 21. Make your expectations of your partner to be more than what you expect of yourself – In simple terms, this is the wrong way round and renders a person powerless as they sit and wait for their partner to perform, so they are emotionally okay.

-22. Assume your partner has bad intentions – This thinking leads people into self-protection and self-protection is the thinking that is leading people to divorce.
+22. Assume your partner has bad intentions – This thinking leads people to self-protection, and self-protection is the thinking that leads people to divorce.
 You can’t keep love alive whilst there is a need to self-protect.

 23. Complaining life is boring – Many worry that other people are having a better time.
 It’s usually boring people are the ones that get bored.